saikat0326/Saikat-Discord-BOT/README.md

-# Eraser-Discord BOT
+# EraserHead Discord[BOT]
- This Is a Basic Discord BOT With (Discord JDA Dependencies Pre-Defined)
+ This Is A Basic Discord Bot With JDA Dependencies Pre-Defined.